kadimetlaadarsh/scicalc-devops/README.md

 # scicalc-devops
-scintific calculator using devops doen by adarsha
+scintific calculator using devops doen by adarshaReddy